The Right Elbow

 In the first picture, I am showing the downward orientation of the right arm that is important for both the Hogan and One Plane swing types.
 Because people are built differently there isn't any one exact position, but this is the general area.

 With the right elbow in the position shown here, the right arm is free to hinge in order to keep the club in the correct swing plane, which by the way, will be a flatter plane since the low right arm will keep the hands low.

-Ben Hogan kept his right elbow closer to his body during the backswing than just about any other golfer.
-This had the effect of forcing his body to do the work, which synchronized the body and arms.
+Ben Hogan kept his right elbow closer to his body during the backswing than just about any other golfer (much more than I am showing here).
+This had the effect of forcing his body to do the work, which helped synchronize the body and arms.
 When the right arm moves away from the body, the arms and body still work, but tend to do so more independently.

 Picture two shows the right arm position of the typical golfer.
 The elbow is up, and note the angle of the forearm.
 The club can't stay in plane.
 Instead, the shaft will rise above plane and if the shaft gets close to parallel, it will point to the right of the target.

 In picture four, the right elbow is up and you can see how steep the club is.
 Unless this position is corrected early in the forward swing, as good players do, I will be doomed to repeat the swing faults described on The Upright Golf Swing And The Block and The Steep Downswing pages.